Momentous events in Ukraine from late 2013 to the present provide the backdrop to this article.

 During the Maidan uprising, Ukrainians demonstrated against the rule of oligarchs; they demanded democratic governance and an end to corruption.
 They ended up electing an oligarch as president, with their nation not only divided, but spinning into the orbit of the EU, NATO, and the asset-stripping International Monetary Fund (IMF).

 The unlikely new president, Mr. Poroshenko, is the owner of the Ukraine-based Roshen Confectionary Corporation, one of the largest candy makers in the world.
 Hailed by the press as the “Chocolate King,” Poroshenko is worth around $1.3 billion.
-Somewhere in this ongoing drama there are millions of decent Ukrainians who want neither a neo-Fascist state, nor a phony liberal one run by oligarchs.
+Somewhere in this ongoing drama there are millions of decent Ukrainians who want neither a neo-fascist state, a phony liberal one run by oligarchs, or subjugation by Russian rulers.
 The question now, is whether they can make their presence felt.